KhrystynaDubovyk/sdl_evolution/proposals/0170-sdl-behavior-in-case-of-Low-Voltage.md

 SDL resumes its regular work after receiving a "WAKE_UP" signal:
 * After receiving a "WAKE_UP" signal, all applications will be unregistered and the device disconnected
 * If "LOW_VOLTAGE" was received at the moment of writing to policies database, SDL and Policies Manager must keep policies database correct and working.
 After "WAKE_UP" policy database reflects the last known correct state.
+* If "LOW_VOLTAGE" was received at the moment of saving applications state to file system, SDL must keep resumption storage correct and working.
+After "WAKE_UP" resumption storage reflects the last known correct state.
 * SDL must be able to start up correctly in the next ignition cycle after it was powered off in low voltage state
+* In case SDL received "LOW_VOLTAGE" signal from HMI, then "WAKE_UP" signal does not come and SDL shuts down, there will be no possibility in new ignition cycle to recognize that LOW_VOLTAGE event occured in previous ignition cycle.
+* After LOW_VOLTAGE event - SDL has no possibility to store any data for the next ignition cycle.
+  Therefore in next ignition cycle SDL has possibility to resume all related app data(including HMI Level) from latest save before LOW VOLTAGE event.

+NOTE: SDL can not guarantee correct policy data base and resumption data saving in case LOW VOLTAGE event triggers restrictions to file system from OS side.

+**Resumption during LOW VOLTAGE event:**

+*LIMITED HMI Level resumption:*

+- Any application that in LIMITED HMILevel unexpectedly disconnects
+- during the time frame of 30 sec (inclusive) before "LOW_VOLTAGE" signal from HMI
+- and then registers during 30 sec. after "WAKE_UP" signal in the same ignition cycle
+- and there is no other application currently in LIMITED, must be resumed to LIMITED HMILevel by SDL as well as related app data should be resumed

+*FULL HMI Level resumption:*

+- Any application that in FULL HMILevel unexpectedly disconnects
+- during the time frame of 30 sec (inclusive) before "LOW_VOLTAGE" signal from HMI
+- and then registers during 30 sec. after "WAKE_UP" signal in the same ignition cycle
+- and there is no other application currently in FULL, must be resumed to FULL HMILevel by SDL as well as related app data should be resumed

+If application in any HMI Level unexpectedly disconnects
+- out of time frame of 30sec before "LOW_VOLTAGE" signal from HMI
+- and then registers after "WAKE_UP" signal during 30secs in the same ignition cycle only related app data should be resumed without HMI Level

+If application in any HMI Level unexpectedly disconnects
+- during time frame of 30sec before "LOW_VOLTAGE" signal from HMI
+- and then registers after 30 secs passed after "WAKE_UP" signal in the same ignition cycle only related app data should be resumed without HMI Level

+*In case SDL received "LOW_VOLTAGE" signal from HMI, then "WAKE_UP" signal does not come and SDL shuts down:*

+  If app registers during first 30 secs after IGNITION ON:
+- SDL resumes FULL or LIMITED (depends on app HMI Level which was active during last save of resumption state to file system before LowVoltage - up to 10 seconds ( configurable by ini file). only if currently there is no other application in the same HMI Levels as required to resume
+- If app registers after 30 secs passed after IGNITION_OFF - SDL resumes app data without HMI Level

 ## Details of implementation